 If you want to wake up with smooth and moist skin, try to use a humidifier.
 Run it at night in your bedroom to remove that drying effect of indoor heating.
-To avoid build-up of bacteria make sure to follow the instructions for cleaning the humidifier.
+To avoid the build-up of bacteria makes sure to follow the instructions for cleaning the humidifier.

 8. Improve your treatment plan

-If your psoriasis usually gets worse during the winter months, you need talk with your doctor.
-Some simple adjustment to your medicines or even some phototherapy may improve your winter symptoms.
+If your psoriasis usually gets worse during the winter months, you need to talk with your doctor.
+Some simple adjustments to your medicines or even some phototherapy may improve your winter symptoms.
 It’s one of the most important ways to deal with psoriasis.

 These are all tips for dealing with winter psoriasis.
 Do you know some other tips?
 Share your thoughts, please!